matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

    token from the Homeserver and submit this token to the `register` endpoint.
    Store the resulting access token.
- * If the set of documents pending agreement was non-empty, Perform a `POST $prefix/terms` request to the servcie with these documents.
+ * If the set of documents pending agreement was non-empty, Perform a `POST $prefix/terms` request to the service with these documents.

 ### `POST /_matrix/client/r0/account/3pid/unbind`